MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-asa-02.md

 ## Configuring the buttons to operate the scene

-In this section, you will add scripts into the scene to create a series of button events that demonstrate the fundamentals of how both local anchors and Azure Spatial Anchors behave in an application.
+In this section, you will add scripts to the scene to create a series of button events that demonstrate the fundamentals of how both local anchors and Azure Spatial Anchors behave in an application.

 ### 1. Configure the Interactible (Script) component